atmcgrath/END-Digital-Collection/_texts/EN-InterestingSketch-1782.md

 [ 39 ]

 ## LETTER VIII

 *The Honourable Miss H. Beaumont to The Hon.
 Miss Beaumont.*

-Manning Castle, Wiltshire.
+<p align="right">Manning Castle, Wiltshire.</p>

-AMIDST the afflictions I have of late experienced, that of not being able to write to my Amelia has not been one of the least; but I have been so ill, that pen and ink have been denied me, and, indeed, had they not, I have not been in a condition to have made use of them.
+Amidst the afflictions I have of late experienced, that of not being able to write to my Amelia has not been one of the least; but I have been so ill, that pen and ink have been denied me, and, indeed, had they not, I have not been in a condition to have made use of them.
 How severely have I lamented our separation.
 What heartfelt anguish did I not experience that cruel day which tore me from your tender bosom; but I will not dwell
 [ 40 ]
 dwell on evils that cannot now be remedied, but rather offer up my grateful thanks to that Providence, who, in depriving me of a sister’s company, has kindly bestowed on me Such an uncle and aunt as, I believe, few can boast the possession of.
 They are kind to excess.
 Oh! may I continue to deserve their indulgence and protection! — I am happy to hear that you begin to recover your spirits.
 Mine are still very low, too much so to suffer me to enter upon the Subject of our recent misfortune.
 Tell me, my Amelia, are you happy in your new situation?
 Conceal nothing from Our Harriot, who will be wretched
 [ 41 ]